 Glory to God in the highest!
 He has done it!

-Yhwh promised so long ago under the direst of circumstances that one day a descendant of the woman would come and crush the head of the serpent that had brought so much destruction.
-Although that serpent would strike the heal of the Crusher, and the Crusher would be wounded, in his wounding he would deal the death blow to death and put an end to the curse set on all created order and on mankind himself once and for all.
+God promised so long ago under the direst of circumstances that one day a descendant of Eve would come and crush the head of the serpent that had brought so much destruction.
+Although that serpent would strike the heal of the Crusher, and the Crusher would be wounded, in his wounding he would deal the death blow to death and put an end to the curse set on all created order and on mankind once and for all.

 So much time and hardship have passed since that awful day in Eden.
 The day you eat of it, you will die, the Lord said.
 But eat from the one forbidden tree our parents did, and since then death has reigned.
-Death has caused murder, disease, famine, natural disasters, because sin broke absolutely everything.
+Death has caused murder, disease, famine, and all manner of natural disasters because sin broke absolutely everything.

 But God, being rich in mercy, didn’t fail to plan.
 Father, Son, and Spirit set in motion the eternal plan to redeem all of creation and mankind from the curse of sin.